AndyObtiva/glimmer-dsl-libui/README.md

 end
 ```

-When that file is required, the `train` keyword becomes available:
+When that file is required in another view (e.g. `require 'station/view/train'`), the `train` keyword becomes available:

 ```ruby
 train.show